zladdi2018/EPG-Masternode-Script/README.md

 # EPS masternode installation script
 EPS Masternode Install Script

-**_These scripts are tested on Hetzner VPS with Ubuntu 16.04 operating systems.
-Although it should work with all VPS hosts you should test it before using it._**
+**_These scripts are tested on a FRESH Hetzner VPS with Ubuntu 16.04 and Ubuntu 18.04 operating systems.
+Although it should work with all VPS hosts you should test it before using it.
+The server MUST be FRESH since Ubuntu is giving errors when installing dependencies again if they are already installed._**

 ### Installation of EPS Masternode and usage of script